Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 # New features
 - Optional fix and variable fees which fund the oracles
 - Freeze options for specific parts of the contract
-- Adjustable amount of needed oracle confirmations for a receiving teleport
+- Adjustable number of needed oracle confirmations for a receiving teleport
 - Adjustable minimum amount for deposits and teleports
 - Option to delete old teleport and cancel entries without losing consensus
 - Store all needed bridge data in stats table for interoperability with custom front end apps